Bartis1313/csgo/README.md

 * 1.2.8 - Fixed few rendering bugs.
 Added basic imgui menu, if you care for styling etc... go make a pull request so people can use it as some replacement.
 Keep in mind - any imgui addons that are not included in the lib should be made in imguiaddons.hpp at all.
 Color now has a different type, due to making it easier for floating points.
 You will still be able to use it as 0-255 range.
 * 1.2.9 - Few fixes in some places, nothing really big.
 I will start making commits comments a bit better from now on, more detailed.
 * 1.3.0 - Huge recode, cleaned up most of bloat header includes.
 Features are now not in namespace but class.
 Improved code quality almost everywhere.
 Fixed unloading the cheat not causing any errors.
 Plots are totally rewritten.
 Fixed couple of features, although chams are temporiarly not possible.
 I am thinking of clean solution for them.
 Added console from imgui demo which will show current loggings.
 Still a lot of code needs rewrite.
+* 1.3.1 - Added option "load on start", which will load selected config on the start.
 </details>

 # Dependencies